hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 [users]: ../users-teams-organizations/users.html
 [workspaces]: ../workspaces/index.html

 **Policies** are written using the Sentinel [language](https://docs.hashicorp.com/sentinel/concepts/language).
 Policies are the guardrails that prevent Terraform runs from performing dangerous actions.
 Upon evaluation, policies will adhere to a predefined [enforcement level](#enforcement-levels).
-Policies are either managed individually or as part of a versioned policy set.

-Individual policies allow the policy to be edited directly in the Terraform UI, whereas versioned policy sets are defined as individual policy files and are stored in a supported VCS provider or uploaded via the Terraform API.
+Policies are managed as parts of versioned policy sets, which allow individual policy files to be stored in a supported VCS provider or uploaded via the Terraform Cloud API.

--> **Note:** Individually managed policies is a deprecated feature in Terraform Cloud and recommend versioned policy sets as the primary method of enforcing policies.
+-> **Note:** It's also possible to manage policies and policy sets individually.
+However, this is a deprecated feature in Terraform Cloud, and we recommend always using versioned policy sets to manage policies.

 **Policy sets** are groups of policies that can be enforced on [workspaces][].
 A policy set can be enforced on designated workspaces, or to all workspaces in the organization.